MaSsoumeh/multi-request/README.md

 # Requester

-Create a requester which get multiple requests and show the results in order.
+Create a requester which gets multiple requests and show the results in order.

 ## Details